-I try to take the high road in all circumstances that come my way.
-I at least try very hard to see what could possibly be positive and optimistic.
+I find myself, as years add up, making an effort in taking the high road in all situations I find myself in.
+Perhaps from sheer curiosity, I at least try very hard to see what could possibly be positive and optimistic.

-I legitimately disconnect myself from the situation, and delve into the curiosity of whether or not it is my poor perspective, or pessimism, that is creating my shitty circumstance.
+I objectify myself from the situation, and delve into deep thought on whether or not it is my poor perspective, or pessimism, that is creating my shitty circumstance…

-Bad things happen, I get curious… because I do believe “bad” and “wrong” is a choice of perspective.
+Bad things happen, I get curious… because I do believe words like “bad” and “wrong” is a choice of perspective.

-When there’s nothing left to search for I can admit, that I am at the brink of my philosophical depth.
-And I may not be “good” enough to know what the high road is.
+When things seem really bad, and I’m having trouble seeing how it can be twisted into something good, neutral, or otherwise, I am afraid that I am at the brink of my philosophical depth.
+And I may not be aware enough to know what the high road is.

 What is the good from this?

 If optimism exists, then what would (or could) it look like?